 Age 65 Plus Tuition Scholarship - A scholarship in the amount of tuition will be available for any adult 65 years of age or older who enrolls at East Central Community College.
 The recipient will be required to meet admission requirements and will be responsible for all other applicable fees.
-In order to receive the scholarship, the student must complete a scholarship application form and submit it to the Office of Adult and Continuing Education for eligibility to be verified.
+In order to receive the scholarship, the student must complete a scholarship application form and submit it to the Office of the Vice President for Student Services for eligibility to be verified.

-Art Scholarships - The Art Department awards art scholarships to students majoring in art who meet the established criteria.
+Art Service Scholarships - The Art Department awards twelve (12) half-tuition art scholarships to fulltime students majoring in art who meet the established criteria.